Josh Hart

-Josh Hart (born March 6, 1995) is an American professional basketball player for the New York Knicks of the National Basketball Association (NBA).
-He was selected in the first round of the 2017 NBA draft by the Utah Jazz with the 30th overall pick before being traded on draft night to the Los Angeles Lakers.
+Joshua Aaron Hart (born March 6, 1995) is an American professional basketball player for the New York Knicks of the National Basketball Association (NBA).
+He holds the Knicks franchise record for the most triple doubles in a single season.

 Hart played college basketball for Villanova.
 As a sophomore, Hart was named the Big East tournament most outstanding player.
 He was named a third-team All-American as a junior, when he helped lead the Wildcats to a national championship in 2016.
 As a senior in 2017, he was a consensus first-team All-American.
 He played two seasons for the Lakers before being traded to the New Orleans Pelicans in 2019 in a package for Anthony Davis.
+Hart played three seasons with the Pelicans and was then traded to the Portland Trail Blazers in 2022.
+He was traded to the New York Knicks in 2023.
+Across both his college & professional careers he has logged minutes at shooting guard, as well as both forward spots being known for his hustle plays, high motor, & rebounding ability.

 Early life

 Hart was born on March 6, 1995, in Silver Spring, Maryland, to Moses and Pat Hart.
-He has two siblings, Moses Joseph Hart and Aimee Hart.
-He is also the great-nephew of the baseball catcher Elston Howard.
-Growing up, Hart gravitated toward basketball and earned a reputation as a high-energy player.
-While he excelled in basketball from a young age, Hart didn't get any interest from private schools and enrolled at Wheaton High School.
+He has two siblings.
+Growing up, Hart gravitated toward basketball, earning a reputation as a high-energy player.
+While he excelled in basketball from a young age, Hart didn't get any interest from private schools, and enrolled at Wheaton High School.
 He briefly attended Wheaton before transferring to Sidwell Friends School, where as a junior he averaged 20.6 points and 11.6 rebounds per game.
 However, he was nearly kicked out of school due to poor grades until several students and parents petitioned the school to give him a second chance.
 As a senior, Hart averaged 24.3 points, 13.4 rebounds and 2.8 steals per game in leading the team to a 22–9 record.
 He was a first-team All-Met selection by The Washington Post and Rivals.com's 82nd-ranked prospect in the class of 2013.

 After considering Rutgers and Penn State, Hart signed a letter of intent with Villanova in November 2012.
 "It's about doing the things that the coaches want me to do," he said after committing.
 "I might not hit the winning three but I'm going to be the one that goes and gets a rebound when we need it and goes on the floor for a loose ball, anything to win."

 He got to know future Villanova teammate Kris Jenkins while playing AAU basketball in the Washington area.

-Hart was awarded Boy Scouts of America's highest rank, Eagle Scout, and became one of only three known Eagle Scouts who have played in the NCAA's Final Four (along with Princeton's Bill Bradley and Stanford's Mark Madsen).
-He is the only Eagle Scout to ever start on an NCAA Men's Basketball Championship team.
+Hart reached the level of Eagle Scout in 2013 in Scouting BSA.